dairycultist/NoMoreWandering/README.md

 as you progress, hard things get easier but harder things open up

-add copper (replaces stone tools)

 getting iron tools should be a _big achievement_

 tank u uncleacid for the cherry textures :3

 ## World

-Literally only one biome (plains but with trees added), no more variation, no more exploring :3
+Literally only one biome (plains but with oak/cherry trees added), no more variation, no more exploring :3

 surface
 - has wood

 subsurface
 - thin crust below surface
-- has copper (same hardness/mining requirements/stuff as coal)
+- has coal and copper (same hardness/mining requirements/stuff as coal, copper tools replace stone tools)

 caverns
 - huge underground cave
-- has iron/diamonds
+- has iron, diamonds, redstone, lapis, and gold

 ## NOT going to add